 The Intelligent Parking Award recognises smarter approaches to the planning and management of parking.
 The jury is looking for examples of 'joined-up' or lateral thinking that deliver solutions to on-street and off-street problems or needs.
 The new approaches could be parking policies or operational projects.

-Smart City Parking, Harrogate – AppyWay and Harrogate Borough Council
+Smart City Parking, Harrogate – AppyWay with Harrogate Borough Council and North Yorkshire County Council

 The role of digital transformation in visitor parking permits – PayByPhone and Ealing Council